 Work requirement: The third-year work requirement remains the same as in year two.
 Students are expected to be on campus full time as GA, RA, and TAs.
 During the summer, students work as Research Assistants to faculty.
-Students will outline the summer research they undertook on the Quarterly Checkin form and review with their advisor during their Annual Review by August 31st of each academic year.
+Students will outline the summer research they undertook on the Quarterly Checkin form and review with their advisor during their Annual Review by August 30th of each academic year.

-Third Year Paper Requirement: At the end of the third year, students are required to present a completed research paper to the department by the end of June of their third year and upload to the "General" section within the Documents tab of GSTS the completed paper.
-The research paper has to be sufficiently advanced that it is part of the student's dissertation -- though it need not be the first chapter.
+Third Year Paper Requirement: By the end of June of the third year, students are required to complete a research paper and upload to the "General" section within the Documents tab of GSTS the completed paper.
+The research paper must be sufficiently advanced that it is part of the student's dissertation -- though it need not be the first chapter.
+The research paper will typically have been the project presented by the student in their department presentation.